 Mr. Rozen is President & CEO of TRGP Capital Management, LLC, a private equity firm focused on strategic investments in complex litigation, and a partner at New York law firm Rozen, LLP.
 Mr. Rozen has successfully negotiated thousands of disputes in such areas as product liability, toxic tort, environmental insurance coverage, shareholder class actions, employment discrimination and intellectual property, has been appointed by federal and state courts as Special Settlement Master in a variety of matters, has assisted corporations in structuring and negotiating prepackaged asbestos bankruptcies, was a Deputy Special Master of the Federal September 11, 2001 Victim Compensation Fund and resolved all claims arising out of the Upper Big Branch mine explosion and Penn State/Sandusky scandal.
 Mr. Rozen is Vice Chair and a member of the Executive Committee of the Board of Directors of Human Rights First.
 Mr. Rozen received his J.D. from the Georgetown University Law Center and his B.A. from Tufts University.
 Mr. Rozen was appointed to the Commission by Governor Andrew M. Cuomo.

-Mr. Cohen is a founding member and partner at Taylor & Cohen, LLP, a boutique litigation firm specializing in complex commercial business disputes, employment law, and civil rights.
+Mr. Cohen is a founding member and partner at Taylor & Cohen, LLP, a boutique litigation firm with an emphasis on complex commercial business disputes, employment law, and civil rights.
 He also spent a number of years as a litigation partner in the New York office of Kirkland & Ellis LLP.
 Prior to starting his own firm, Mr. Cohen was Director of Ethics and Lobbying Guidance and Special Counsel for the Joint Commission on Public Ethics.
 Mr. Cohen served as a law clerk for Honorable Michael Hawkins of United States Court of Appeals for the Ninth Circuit.
-Prior to law school, he worked for several years as a legislative in the Washington D.C. office of U.S. Representative Ed Pastor.
+Prior to law school, he worked for several years as a legislative assistant in the Washington D.C. office of U.S. Representative Ed Pastor.
 He received his law degree from the University of Chicago Law School and his undergraduate degree from the University of Pennsylvania.
 Mr. Cohen was appointed to the Commission by Governor Andrew M. Cuomo.

 Marvin E. Jacob